cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <em>
 The underwhelming performance of UDFs arises because they are opaque, non-declarative functions that the DBMS cannot reason about it, leading to RBAR execution.
-Another SQL language feature, SQL subqueries, are also execute RBAR, where for each row of the outer query, the subquery is re-evaluated.
+Another SQL language feature, SQL subqueries, also execute RBAR, where for each row of the outer query, the subquery is re-evaluated.
 However, the key distinction between UDFs and subqueries, is that the database community has spent decades optimizing subqueries.
 Hence, if a UDF can be translated into an equivalent SQL subquery, the UDF call can be replaced by  the subquery, leaving the query entirely in SQL, in a form that is amenable to effective query optimization.
 Translating UDFs to SQL subqueries is the key intuition behind UDF inlining.
 </em></p>

 # Subquery Unnesting